vischulisem/Maize_Scanner/README.md

     ear stats and p-values.
 Also outputs 'everything_df.txt' which contains all window calculations and p values for each window for each xml file. .txt files are tab delimited use to reconvert to new pandas dataframe in later scripts.

-2. Family_Graphs.py
+### 2. Family_Graphs.py

   What it does:
       Takes 'everything_df.txt' and creates a variety of plots based on male/female crosses.
     Plots all xml files on single scatterplot with regression line.
     Plots all files with male and female in 400s on scatterplot with regression line.
     Plots all females in 400s on scatterplot with regression line.
     Plots each male family in 400s with one or more lines on each graph corresponding to each xml file in family.
 Also plots regression lines.
       This script accepts everything_df.txt, starting value for male family plots (must be in 400s), and ending value for male family plots (must be in 400s).
 Example) 410 499.
 Defaults are set for sv and ev.
     -n will normalize x coordinates 'window_mean' for all graphs -p will allow you to select path for saving files.
 Default is current path.
     Outputs are plots saved as .png files.
 Male faimly plots are saved in new directory 'Male Plots/' with each family as plot name.

-  3. Kern_Coord.py
+  ### 3. Kern_Coord.py

   What it does:
       This script is optional to run and can be run in any order.
     Takes XML file and plots coordinates of each kernel on plot.
 Labels kernels whether fluor or nonfluor.
 Saves plots to new directory with xml file as plot name.
       This script accepts single xml file or directory of xml files as arguments.
 Outputs scatterplots.
     -p will allow you to select path to save files.
 Default is current path.

-Modelling Analysis:
+## Modelling Analysis:

   This group of scripts must be run in this order.
 Scripts are similar to those above however this generates 5 different models for each xml file.
 At each kernel coordinate, whether the point is fluorescent or nonfluorescent is randomly assigned.

-  1. Model.py
+  ### 1. Model.py

    This script is nearly identicle to XML_to_ChiSquareTrasmPlot.py What it does differently:
       Creates 5 models based on randomly assigning fluor or nonfluor to coordinates.
 Calculates chi squared statistic for each model.
     Plots positional percent transmission line (colored based on p value) for each model with regression line.

-    This script accepts xml file or directory of xml files, window width, and step size as arguements.Defaults are set for width and step size.
+      This script accepts xml file or directory of xml files, window width, and step size as arguements.
+Defaults are set for width and step size.
 Optional arguments listed:
     -tk --total_kernels to adjust the minimum number of kernels per entire ear.
 Default set at 50.
 Therefore any xml files with less than 50 kernels per ear are skipped.